 Acceptance of Unwanted Thoughts

-One of the main components of ACT is the use of mindfulness.
-Mindfulness allows one to consider thoughts in the present moment without judgment, thus making it a perfect tool to help achieve a level of acceptance.
+One of the main components of ACT is the use of mindfulness, which allows you to consider thoughts in the present moment without judgment, thus making it a perfect tool to help achieve a level of acceptance.
+It is also commonly employed as a therapeutic exercise in CBT and DBT.

 Commitment to Value Increasing Behavior